Public Administration Bachelor's Degree Programs

 How Can I Help People?

 After graduation, you may pursue jobs such as an urban and regional planner, city manager, economic development director, economist or elected official.
 As many cities and local governments grow, skilled professionals with a bachelor's degree in public administration are needed to help manage and carry out their programs.
-The U.S. Bureau of Labor Statistics reports that employment growth for urban and regional planners is expected to grow 19% from 2008-2018 (www.bls.gov).
+Even if you aren't looking for a career in government, skills learned in the program can be applied to other nonprofit sectors, such as charity fundraising, environmental causes or other humanitarian efforts.
+The U.S. Bureau of Labor Statistics reports that employment growth for urban and regional planners is expected to grow 13% from 2016-2026 (www.bls.gov).